Decades of Clergy Sexual Abuse Support

-For nearly four decades we have fought alongside and for survivors of child sexual abuse by priests, nuns, employees, and volunteers of the Roman Catholic church, exposing perpetrators and holding those who covered up the abuse accountable.
+For nearly four decades, we have fought alongside and for survivors of clergy sexual abuse and child sexual abuse by priests, nuns, employees, and volunteers of the Roman Catholic church, exposing perpetrators and holding those who covered up the abuse accountable.
 We have litigated cases nationwide against Catholic dioceses and religious orders, protestant religious organizations, and individual offenders.
 In each case, we strive to work directly with the survivor to empower him or her to regain their dignity, recover their power, and protect their identity.
+It is crucial that religious leaders maintain healthy boundaries to prevent sexual misconduct.
+We also address any mental health condition that may arise from such traumatic experiences, ensuring victims and survivors alike have the support they need to reclaim their personal space and well-being.

 If you are a survivor of sexual abuse by a priest, nun, cleric, or employee of the Roman Catholic Church or any other religious institution, we want to help.
 Contact us confidentially today.